-Lewiston-based Community Health Options (Health Options), the state’s only nonprofit, Member‐led health insurance plan, has awarded grants to nonprofit agencies supporting Maine communities and organizations experiencing some of the most troubling effects of the COVID-19 pandemic.
+Lewiston-based Community Health Options (Health Options), the only Maine‐based, nonprofit, Member‐led health insurer and plan administrator, has awarded grants to ten Maine nonprofit agencies focused on encouraging physical activity to improve overall health and wellbeing in the state.

 Health Options is making grant funds available now through March 7.
 Our Spring 2022 grant cycle targets small community-based programs that encourage physical activity as a way to improve overall health and well-being.